USDC

 Principais fontes de energia e metodologias

 To determine the proportion of renewable energy usage, the locations of the nodes are to be determined using public information sites, open-source crawlers and crawlers developed in-house.
 If no information is available on the geographic distribution of the nodes, reference networks are used which are comparable in terms of their incentivization structure and consensus mechanism.
-This geo-information is merged with public information from the European Environment Agency (EEA) and thus determined.
+This geo-information is merged with public information from Our World in Data, see citation.
 The intensity is calculated as the marginal energy cost wrt. one more transaction.
+Ember (2025); Energy Institute - Statistical Review of World Energy (2024) – with major processing by Our World in Data.
+“Share of electricity generated by renewables – Ember and Energy Institute” [dataset].
+Ember, “Yearly Electricity Data Europe”; Ember, “Yearly Electricity Data”; Energy Institute, “Statistical Review of World Energy” [original data].
+Retrieved from https://ourworldindata.org/grapher/share-electricity-renewables

 Fontes de consumo de energia e metodologias

-The energy consumption of this asset is aggregated across multiple components: To determine the energy consumption of a token, the energy consumption of the network(s) ethereum, flow, avalanche, hedera_hbar, solana, stellar, tron, algorand is calculated first.
-Based on the crypto asset's gas consumption per network, the share of the total consumption of the respective network that is assigned to this asset is defined.
-When calculating the energy consumption, we used - if available - the Functionally Fungible Group Digital Token Identifier (FFG DTI) to determine all implementations of the asset of question in scope and we update the mappings regulary, based on data of the Digital Token Identifier Foundation.
+The energy consumption of this asset is aggregated across multiple components: To determine the energy consumption of a token, the energy consumption of the network(s) algorand, aptos_coin, arbitrum, avalanche, base, celo, ethereum, hedera_hbar, linea, near_protocol, optimism, polygon, solana, statemint, stellar, sui, zksync is calculated first.
+For the energy consumption of the token, a fraction of the energy consumption of the network is attributed to the token, which is determined based on the activity of the crypto-asset within the network.
+When calculating the energy consumption, the Functionally Fungible Group Digital Token Identifier (FFG DTI) is used - if available - to determine all implementations of the asset in scope.
+The mappings are updated regularly, based on data of the Digital Token Identifier Foundation.

 Relatório de emissões